magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40175-radio-buttons-not-displayed-when-reorder-by-admin.md

 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.10,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,Radio buttons,reorder,delivery methods
 ---

-The MDVA-40175 patch solves the issue where the Radio buttons is not displayed when users try to reorder.
+The MDVA-40175 patch solves the issue where the Radio buttons are not displayed when users try to reorder.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.10 is installed.
 The patch ID is MDVA-40175.
 Please note that the issue was fixed in Adobe Commerce 2.4.3.

 ## Affected products and versions